- Sen. Harry Reid goes to hospital as a precaution

 Pena said he turned down multiyear offers in favor of Chicago.

 "I love the city.
 My family loves the city.
 I think we have a pretty good chance at winning," he said.
 "We have a park; the history, what can I say?
 It's truly one of those teams that when you're a kid, you kind of dream about playing for.
 Like I said earlier, when I was 10 years old, I used to watch George Bell, Ryne Sandberg, (Shawon) Dunston, Andre Dawson.
 It was a regular thing at home."

 Tampa Bay won the AL East this year, then lost to Texas in a five-game, first-round series.
 The Rays appear to be cutting back on payroll.
-In addition to Pena's departure, setup man Joaquin Benoit agreed to a $16.5 million, three-year contract with Detroit, and Gold Glove outfielder Carl Crawford and closer Rafael Soriano appear set to sign elsewhere.
+In addition to Pena's departure, setup man Joaquin Benoit agreed to a $16.5 million, three-year contract with Detroit, and Gold Glove outfielder Carl Crawford reached a preliminary agreement with Boston on a $142 million, seven-year deal.
+Closer Rafael Soriano also appears set to sign elsewhere.

 "The Rays did not express the intense interest that I was expecting, and I obviously know that they have to be truly creative in their organization," Pena said.

 He joins a Cubs team coming off a 75-87 record and fifth-place finish in the NL Central despite a $146 million opening-day payroll.
 Chicago was just tied for ninth in the NL with 149 home runs, with only Aramis Ramirez (25), Alfonso Soriano (24) and Tyler Colvin (20) reaching the 20-mark.
 The Cubs traded first baseman Derrek Lee to Atlanta late last season.